JustAnyones/Pidroid/README.md

 docker build . --tag pidroid-bot
 ```

+After building the docker image, we need to make sure we have a the configuration environment file set up.
+You can read how to do so [here](#configuration).

-After building the docker image, now we just need to run it in a docker container with the following command:
+After making sure our configuration and database is set up, we just need to run the bot in a docker container with the following command:

 ```shell
 docker-compose up -d